top of page

 • Internal teams are left chasing updates

-In fault accidents involving third-party vehicles, costs can rise even faster, particularly when hire vehicles are involved and left unmanaged.
+In fault accidents involving third-party vehicles, costs can rise even faster, particularly where replacement hire vehicles are required and left unmanaged.

 Without coordination, these pressures compound quickly.